grferna/TGF-TEB-Propagation-Geant4/README.md

 For non-Ubuntu users look at the code in the file `compile_install.bash` to check the compile and set-up steps, and read the [Geant4 installation instructions](http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/InstallationGuide/html/index.html)

 ## Simulation Settings:
-- Most of settings can be adjusted in `src/Settings.cc`
+- Most of settings can be adjusted in `src/Settings.cc`.
+In particular:
+- `Settings::RECORD_ELEC_POSI_ONLY` = boolean to record only electrons and positrons (not recording photons)
+- `Settings::RECORD_PHOT_ONLY` = boolean to record only photons (not recording electrons and positrons)
+- If both are set to `false`, all particles are recorded.
 - Two mode are possible "visualization" and "run". "visualization" will show the 3D geometry (simplified Earth) and particle track. "run" will not show any 3D visualization, to run the code as quickly as possible.
 This can be changed by editing the `G4String` variable `Mode` in the main function located in the source file `src/tgf_propa.cc`, that can be set to `"visu"` or `"run"`.
 - Primary Generator is a point source, with adjustable altitude and geometry.
 See `src/src/PrimaryGeneratorAction.hh` and `src/src/PrimaryGeneratorAction.cc`
 - Record is made in a layer at chosen altitude(s).
 Record altitudes have to be set at the beginning of the main function inside `src/tgf_propa.cc`, e.g. `Settings::record_altitudes.push_back(400.);` (input is altitude in km)